chesterbr/flickr_backup/README.md

 bundle exec flickr_backup.rb
 ```

 On the first run, it will require you to open a page on Flickr, so you can authorize it to download the albums/photos.
-It will store the credentials (in the `authentication_data` file), so subsequent runs will be non-interactive (so you can schedule it, etc.)
+It will store the credentials (in the `authentication_data` file), so subsequent runs will be non-interactive.

 ## Motivation